-For the past 3 years Palm Beach’s The Royal at Poinciana Plaza has commissioned artists to make their own version of the hotel’s Surfboard Christmas Tree first introduced in 2017 by the hotel itself.
+For the past 3 years Palm Beach’s The Royal at Poinciana Plaza has commissioned different artists to design Surfboard Christmas Trees in their own style after the hotel’s Surfboard Christmas Tree was first introduced in 2017 by the hotel itself.

 Surfboard Christmas Trees